jhnnsrs/fakts/README.md

 fakts init --client="napari"
 ```

-In this scenario the client will open a webbrowser with the get parameter set to params (in addition to a state to combat redirect attacks, and a redirect_uri) and
+In this scenario the client will open a webbrowser with the query parameters set to the init params (in addition to a state to combat redirect attacks, and a redirect_uri) and
-wait for a redirect to its redirect_uri on localhost.
+wait for a redirect to its redirect_uri on localhost with the configuration in the query params